Classification of US Supreme Court Cases using BERT-Based Techniques

 \subsection{Stride-64, 128}

-Let $c_{i}$ represent the $i^{th}$ 512-length chunk of a given document in SCDB.
-Stride basically represents the chunk of tokens which are shared amongst any two $c_{i}$ and $c_{i+1}$.
-Let's take an example with stride value being 64 to develop more clarity about how strides are used here.
-Let $c_{i}[0:512]$ represent the 512 tokens present in $c_{i}$.
-Then, $c_{1}[448:512]$ and $c_{2}[0:64]$ tokens of $c_{1}$ and $c_{2}$ respectively are exactly same.
-So, if we have a document $d_i$ of length 1024 tokens, we will have three $c_{i}'s$ with $c_{1}[448:512]=c_{2}[0:64]$ and $c_{2}[448:512]=c_{3}[0:64]$.
-Also, to elaborate $d_i[0:512]=c_1[0:512]$, $d_i[448:512]=c_2[0:64]$, $d_i[512:960]=c_2[64:512]$, $d_i[896:960]=c_3[0:64]$ and $d_i[960:1024]=c_3[64:128]$.
-We have pad tokens in $c_3[128:512]$.
+Let $c_{ij}$ represent the $i^{th}$ 512-length chunk of a given document $d_j$ in SCDB.
+Stride technique takes into consideration a window of tokens which is shared amongst any two consecutive chunks $c_{ij}$ and $c_{ij+1}$ contrary to what is observed in Ensemble and Concat-512 techniques where there is a contextual boundary between any two consecutive chunks.
+Let's take an example of Stride-64 where the length of shared window of tokens is 64 to develop more clarity.
+Let $c_{ij}[0:512]$ represent the 512 tokens present in $c_{ij}$.
+Following the idea of Stride technique, for the first two chunks $c_{1j}[0:512]$ and $c_{2j}[512:1024]$, $c_{1j}[448:512]$ and $c_{2j}[0:64]$ tokens of $c_{1j}$ and $c_{2j}$ respectively are going to be exactly same as the length of shared window of tokens is 64.
+So, if we have a document $d_j$ of length 1024 tokens, we will have three $c_{ij}'s$ with $c_{1j}[448:512]=c_{2j}[0:64]$ and $c_{2j}[448:512]=c_{3j}[0:64]$.
+Also, to elaborate $d_j[0:512]=c_{1j}[0:512]$, $d_j[448:512]=c_{2j}[0:64]$, $d_i[512:960]=c_{2j}[64:512]$, $d_j[896:960]=c_{3j}[0:64]$ and $d_j[960:1024]=c_{3j}[64:128]$.
+We have pad tokens in $c_{3j}[128:512]$.
 Taking the median length of documents of SCDB into consideration, we again experiment up till length around 3000 tokens as explained for other techniques previously.
-Initially, we use BERT model to find the best stride for all the documents and later used the same stride to experiment with different BERT-based models discussed in Section \ref{expr}.
-The result showing the best stride using BERT can be seen in Table \ref{tab:resultsstride}.
-The final result comparing the performance of different BERT-based models using the best stride obtained from \ref{tab:resultsstride} for both the classification tasks can be seen in Table \ref{results15labels} and Table \ref{results279lables}.
+Initially, we use BERT model to find the best shared window size for all the documents and later use the same shared window size to experiment with different BERT-based models discussed in Section \ref{expr}.
+The result showing the best shared window size using BERT can be seen in Table \ref{tab:resultsstride}.
+The final result comparing the performance of different BERT-based models using the best shared window size obtained from Table \ref{tab:resultsstride} for both the classification tasks can be seen in Table \ref{results15labels} and Table \ref{results279lables}.